Usual tedious disclaimer:

 Xena allowed herself a smile as she re-sheathed her sword and reached out for the younger woman.
 "Diana, you've grown so much!" she exclaimed as she hugged her childhood friend.
 She pulled back for a better look, still holding Diana's shoulders.
 "Diana, you're nearly as tall as I am.
 Last time I saw you, you were barely up to my shoulder."
 Still smiling, she released the other woman, asking, "How are you doing?
 Last time I was in Amphipolis, Mother said you had just left for the Amazon village, that you have been in training there."

-"I'm going home on my first leave.
+Diana replied, "I'm going home on my first leave.
 It's still a day's walk, but the sun is starting to go down so I thought I'd camp here.
 I was in the trees scouting around when I saw you.
 Gods, it's so great to see you!"
 Diana impulsively hugged the warrior again.

-"Sounds good to me, Xena."
+"Sounds good to me, Xena," Diana agreed, "lead on."

 "I'm sorry, I didn't know.
 I assumed that she would be here, Xena.
 I'd be pretty pissed if someone left me like that too.
 Here, let me help with the dishes."
-Diana reached out, but Xena wave her off, saying that Diana should get her bedroll ready.
+Diana reached out, but Xena waved her off, saying that Diana should get her bedroll ready.
 Diana shrugged, puzzled by Xena's abrupt coldness.
 She stayed out of Xena's way until Xena had the dishes cleaned and put away, then asked, "Xena?
 Are you going to shut me out for the rest of the night?"

 Xena saw a flash of Rebecka saying similar words to her, when Xena had snuck into the house when Diedra and Diana were out for a short time.
 "I had no idea that Rebecka was a prophet."